Are Paris Tourist Cards Worth It?

 What to choose

-• If you are mainly interested in historical heritage and palaces, the Paris Museum Pass is the best choice.
+• If you’re primarily interested in historical heritage and palaces, the Paris Museum Pass is the best choice.

-• If you prefer to combine cultural visits with tours, cruises, or gastronomic experiences, the Paris Pass or Paris Pass Plus will offer you a more complete experience.
+• If you prefer to combine cultural visits with tours, cruises, or culinary experiences, the Paris Pass or the Paris Pass Plus will offer you a more complete experience.

 Book your Paris Museum Pass